-These simple and delicious popcorn balls come together in minutes for the perfect snack or sweet treat.
-Made with marshmallows instead of corn syrup!
+Marshmallow Popcorn Balls: These simple and delicious popcorn balls come together in minutes for the perfect snack or sweet treat, using only simple ingredients that you may already have on hand!

 Let me start out by saying, I am a popcorn addict.

 Plain, buttered, sweet or savory I will take it all.
 So naturally, I was very excited for the opportunity to pull together a delicious and simple popcorn ball recipe to share with you all.